Steps of the eviction process in Washington D.C.:

 If the tenant remains on the property after the notice period expires, the landlord may permanently evict the tenant by filing an eviction action with the court.

-Eviction for Substantial Rehabilitation of the Rental Unit
+Substantial Rehabilitation to Rental Unit

 In Washington D.C., a landlord can evict a tenant for the purpose of an immediate, substantial rehabilitation.
 To do so, the landlord must give 120 days’ notice to vacate without the chance to remain at the property during the rental unit’s renovations.

-Eviction for Discontinuance of Use
+Discontinuance of Use of Rental Unit

 In Washington D.C., a tenant can be evicted if the landlord decides that they no longer want to rent out the property.
 To do so, the landlord must give their tenants 180 days’ notice to vacate the rental unit.
 Tenants do not have an option to remain at the rental unit and must move out.

-Eviction for Owner’s Personal Use of Rental Unit
+Owner’s Personal Use of Rental Unit

 In Washington D.C., a landlord can evict a tenant if they no longer want to rent out the unit, and instead want to live at the property themselves.
 To do so, the landlord must give their tenant 90 days’ notice to vacate.
 Tenants do not have the option to remain at the rental unit and must move out.